Truman Doctrine: Greek crisis

 In 1946–47, the United States and the Soviet Union moved from being wartime allies to Cold War adversaries.
 The breakdown of Allied cooperation in Germany provided a backdrop of escalating tensions for the Truman Doctrine.
 To Truman, the growing unrest in Greece began to look like a pincer movement against the oil-rich areas of the Middle East and the warm-water ports of the Mediterranean.

-In February 1946, Kennan, an American diplomat in Moscow, sent his famed "Long Telegram", which predicted the Soviets would only respond to force and that the best way to handle them would be through a long-term strategy of containment; that is, stopping their geographical expansion.
-After the British warned that they could no longer help Greece, and following Prime Minister Konstantinos Tsaldaris's visit to Washington in December 1946 to ask for American assistance, the U.S. State Department formulated a plan.
+In February 1946, George F. Kennan, an American diplomat in Moscow, sent his famed "Long Telegram", which predicted the Soviets would only respond to force and that the best way to handle them would be through a long-term strategy of containment; that is, stopping their geographical expansion.
+After the British warned that they could no longer help Greece, and following Prime Minister Konstantinos Tsaldaris's visit to Washington, D.C. in December 1946 to ask for assistance, the U.S. State Department formulated a plan.
 Aid would be given to both Greece and Turkey, to help cool the long-standing rivalry between them.

 American policy makers recognized the instability of the region, fearing that if Greece was lost to communism, Turkey would not last long.
 Similarly, if Turkey yielded to Soviet demands, the position of Greece would be endangered.
 A regional domino effect threat therefore guided the American decision.
 Greece and Turkey were strategic allies important for geographical reasons as well, for the fall of Greece would put the Soviets on a particularly dangerous flank for the Turks, and strengthen the Soviet Union's ability to cut off allied supply lines in the event of war.